Medical Certificates (MDIF)

 Note: Preventive measures to prevent transmission of Ebola: Directorate General of Lebanese Civil Aviation announced that all carriers are requested to fill the attached medical form for passengers travelling from Congo & Uganda to RHI Airport and to be delivered to Quarantine Service at the RHI.
 Please click here, to fill the attached medical form for passengers travelling from Congo & Uganda.

 Renal Failure Patient's Passengers

-SAUDIA gives (240) kg as an extra weight allowance for medicines and medical equipment free of charge in addition to the amount of free baggage allowance according to the degree of travel.
+SAUDIA gives extra baggage allowance for medicines and medical equipment free of charge in addition to the amount of free baggage allowance according to the degree of travel.
 The patient has to carry a medical certificate from the hospital stating that they are renal failure patients.